coffee-fueled-dev/rapid/README.md

 Rapid is a full-stack TypeScript framework for building web applications with React, built on top of Bun.

+## Work in progress

+Please don't use this in production just yet.
+There will be bugs.
+Use with care

 ## Quick Start

 ```bash